davemo/blog.davemo.com/app/posts/2017-04-17-makefile-usability-tips.md

 # The Makefile

 Make has been around for a <a href="https://en.wikipedia.org/wiki/Make_(software)">long time</a>.
 It has some neat features but it's not always the friendliest to neophytes.
-Imagine you have a new developer joining your team, and your project has a Makefile that looks something like this:
+Imagine you have a new developer joining your team, and your project has a Makefile that looks something like this

 ```Makefile
 VERSION ?= $(shell cat VERSION)